Back to All Events

 Two heartwarming artists and Kerrville Folk Festival veterans come together for a special evening of songs and story-telling.

 David Wilcox is a penetrating storyteller - a revered folk musician with an effortless talent for spinning lyrics that quietly cut deep, and crafting melodies that seamlessly ride the plot twists and turns.
-Kyle Rasche has carved his place as one of West Michigan’s most dependable songsmiths of the poetic, soul-bearing sort.
+Kyle Joe has carved his place as one of West Michigan’s most dependable songsmiths of the poetic, soul-bearing sort.
 Catch them both at The Alluvion.

 Want to stay in the loop for upcoming Alluvion shows and events?
 Be the first to know what’s happening next by signing up for our email updates here: Join our email list